 A) Test ”sample” created (pool of full-length recombinant antigens corresponding to 8 of the 92 proteins targeted by the specific panel).
 B) Test sample of 8 antigens analyzed using all 92 oligo-labeled antibody pairs (Olink probes) C) qPCR readout from all 92 probes detects only those 8 represented by the pooled recombinant antigens.
 The whole process is then repeated using additional pools of analytes.

 The figure below shows the aggregated results from such a study, clearly demonstrating that thanks to our Proximity Extension Assay technology, any antibody cross-reactivity that may occur in the high-multiplex reactions does not affect the specificity of the final readout.
 This is contrast to other conventional methods such as sandwich ELISA, where antibody cross-reactivity in multiplex assays contributes directly to the detection readout.

 Validation Data documents for current Olink panels

-The analytical performance of our panels has been carefully validated for sensitivity, dynamic range, specificity, precision and scalability, and the results are summarized in the Data Validation documents for each panel.
+The analytical performance of our panels has been carefully validated for sensitivity, dynamic range, specificity, precision, and scalability, and the results are summarized in the Data Validation documents for each panel.
 To access these documents, please go to the Documents & Downloads page.

 Biomarker Validation Data web pages

-Detailed validation data and background information for all of the 92 biomarkers in each Olink Target 96 panel are available by clicking on the individual biomarkers in the summary tables that can be accessed in the product page for each individual panel (see Olink Target 96/48 for links to the current panels).
+Detailed validation data and background information for all of the 92 biomarkers in each Olink Target 96 panel are available by clicking on the individual biomarkers in the summary tables that can be accessed from the product page for each individual panel (see Olink Target 96/48 for links to the current panels).